Family Attorney in Garden City NY

 laws relating to LGBT unions can, however, make this a difficult area

-in your case and identify fitting solutions.
+and identify fitting solutions.

 Marriage Equality Act